ntnanh/Web_VideoEditing/README.md

 - User functions:
     + Login - Signup: First, users register for an account.
 Then, the user logs in to the website using the registered account with role="client" access rights.
     + Edit information: Users can view and edit their personal information.
-    + Choose a video editing tool: After successfully logging in, users choose editing tools such as cutting video, merging video, looping video, cropping video, add voice to video, add subtitle to video.
+    + Choose a video editing tool: After successfully logging in, users choose editing tools such as cutting video, merging video, looping video, cropping video, add voice to video, add subtitles to video.
     + Upload a video: After selecting an editing tool, users can upload a video to that page.
     + Preview the video: Users can preview the edited video before exporting and saving.
     + Export video: After previewing the video, users can export the video and save it.